dictionaria/pydictionaria/docs/intro-commandline.md

 ### Windows

-To move to a different folder, use the `cd` ('change directory') command and give it the path of the new working directory.  `cd` accepts both absolute and relative paths:
+To move to a different folder, use the `cd` (‘change directory’) command and give it the path of the new working directory.  `cd` accepts both absolute and relative paths: